cbrennanpoole/preamble-project/README.md

 ---

 - Making the connection with substance misuse, the opioid crisis, and recidivistic statistics is a simple Aristotelian logic equation.
-    - Wars were claimed on Drugs.
+    1. Wars were claimed on Drugs.
-    - Non-violent, victimless crimes became felonious; carrying mandatory minimum discriminatory sentences.
+    2. Non-violent, victimless crimes became felonious; carrying mandatory minimum discriminatory sentences.
         - Causing addicts to become public enemy number one.
         - With America in the throes of a socioeconomic war, that either, lost sight of the intended target, or never understood who to target from the onset.
-            - Each one is a __seperate issue__ and _seperately we continue to fail in fighting them._
+            1. Each one is a __seperate issue__ and _seperately we continue to fail in fighting them._
                 - Once the string of logic is followed, the common threads become more obvious.
                 - Those strings can be seen tugging on the epidemic, substance use, and recidivistic statistics.
-                    - Their names
+                    1. Their names
                       - War on Drugs.
                       - Stigma.

 > Preamble-Project is an impossible to refute evidence-based strategy establishing an absolute need for fighting the stigma disease.
 ---

-__FINALLY__, by bringing these **people problems** together, the **underlying issues
+- __FINALLY__, by bringing these **people problems** together, the **underlying issues
     - *lack of Opportunity, and
     - Diminishing Self-Worth* will surface becoming more visible to the unaffected.
     - The inertia we seek.
-        - Allowing for
+        1. Allowing for
             - __Replenishment of Opportunity__ and
             - __Equality for all sub-sectors of North American Citizens__.**

 ### HYPOTHESIS
 ---

-these events will help create a long-lasting domino effect; tilting the tides to the favor of the people .
+These events will help create a long-lasting domino effect; tilting the tides to the favor of the people .
 While further weakening, and helping to fuel the fire that is ***going to bring America to Drug War Ends.***

-__Just as prohibition finds its end.__
+> __Just as prohibition finds its end.__

 ```
 Allowing We the People to continue demanding actual, actionable, alternative answers.